reml-group/fortisavqa/README.md

 ### Requirements

-Ensure you have Python 3.8+ installed, then install dependencies via:
+Ensure you have Python 3.10 installed and 4+ Tesla A800/100, then install dependencies via:

 ```bash
 pip install -r requirements.txt